codelittinc/node-base-project/tests/integration/README.md

 ## Configuration

 Currently the initial configuration wipes the information from the database before each test, creating a data isolation for each test to avoid taking into account any other data.
-Each test will have to create their own data to test specific the porpouse of that definition.
+Each test will have to create their own data to test specifically the purpose of that definition.

 ### Environment